Lemonade Development

 The tray app searches for the Electron app in these locations:

-- Windows installed: ../app/Lemonade.exe (relative to bin/ directory)
+- Windows installed: ../app/lemonade-app.exe (relative to bin/ directory)

-- Windows development: ../app/win-unpacked/Lemonade.exe (from build/Release/)
+- Windows development: ../app/win-unpacked/lemonade-app.exe (from build/Release/)

-- Linux installed: /usr/local/share/lemonade-server/app/lemonade
+- Linux installed: /opt/share/lemonade-server/app/lemonade-app

-- Linux development: ../app/linux-unpacked/lemonade (from build/)
+- Linux development: ../app/linux-unpacked/lemonade-app (from build/)

 If not found, the "Open app" menu option is hidden but everything else works.